 swap.
 Once you mount the blocks properly, you can enter the system with

 The live environment is also useful when you forget to install some packages to connect to the internet.

-After installing a basic Arch system, now we need to install and set up applications.
-However, to do anything, we need an internet connection.
-If you followed this post, you should have
+After installing the Arch system, now we need to install and set up applications.
+Let’s connect to the internet first.
+If you followed this post,